Uncle Was a Vampire

-Uncle Was a Vampire (Tempi duri per i vampiri) is a 1959 Italian film directed by Steno.
+Uncle Was a Vampire (Tempi duri per i vampiri) is a 1959 Italian comedy horror film, directed by Steno.
+A novelty song by Bruno Martino, Dracula Cha Cha Cha, written for this film, later became a widely covered hit.

 Plot

 Baron Osvaldo Lambertenghi is forced to sell his ancestral castle to pay his debts.
 The manor is ingloriously transformed into a frivolous hotel, and Osvaldo is allowed to continue to live there working as a bellhop.

 One day Osvaldo receives a visit from his uncle, Baron Roderico da Frankurten, who turns out to be a real vampire.
 Osvaldo tries to warn the various guests of the hotel, with the only result being that he is taken for a madman.

 Bitten by his uncle, Osvaldo will also turn into a vampire, but his beloved, Lellina, will also be able to free him from the curse.

 Cast

 Production

 Uncle Was a Vampire was Christopher Lee's first appearance in an Italian film production.

 Release

 Uncle Was a Vampire was released in Italy on October 28, 1959 where it was distributed by C.E.I.-Incom.
 It grossed a total of 385 million lire in Italy.

 The film was released in the United States in 1964 on television through Embassy Pictures.